 Later in the month, the BFM Fabric Show London takes place at Chelsea FC’s Stamford Bridge stadium on 19-20th, bringing suppliers exclusive upholstery and soft furnishing fabrics and treatments from more than 35 brands, while The Linens Show (exclusively for AIS members) returns to Cranmore Park Exhibition Centre in Shirley on 25-26th.

 Fabrics remain in focus at the Irish Interiors Showcase, taking place from 4-5th at the Stormont Hotel, Belfast (a companion event takes place in Dublin from 4-5th), while London Design Week’s luxury goods occupy Design Centre, Chelsea Harbour from 8-13th.
 Meanwhile, a new show, organised by the North West Furniture Representatives and Agents Association (NWFRAA), is set to present a selection of suppliers at Haydock Park Racecourse, Merseyside, on 15th and 16th of the month.

-Traditionally held each January, North Point [POSTPONED TO 27-29TH SEPTEMBER] returns to Edinburgh’s Royal Highland Centre from 26-28th.
+Traditionally held each January, North Point [CANCELLED] returns to Edinburgh’s Royal Highland Centre from 26-28th.
 Here, a large number of supplier representatives will present opportunities for buyers in Scotland and the north of England.